By Bob McIntosh

 Do not let unemployment numbers fool you.
 We are currently experiencing one of the most competitive job markets in history.

-Relying on resumes, cover letters, and online applications is not going to be enough in 2020.
+Relying on resumes, cover letters, and online applications is not going to be enough now.

 If you want to land interviews at high caliber companies, you need to focus on two things:

 Value Validation Projects are deliverables that illustrate your ability to do the job by providing suggestions, ideas, or feedback to the team’s biggest needs or goals.